 Scientists also state that animals that migrate, from birds to whales, could be affected by even small changes in the Schumann Resonance.

-Furthermore, any alteration or occlusion of these signals—as from electro smog—may cause a breakdown or blockage of this synchronization mechanism on which we rely, thus drowning out the health-promoting, possibly formative frequency of SR. Many people believe this is one reason for the putative increase in cancers and other diseases we have experienced over the last half-century.
-While evidence is growing that mobile phones may cause cancer, further study is required to determine more precise consequences of electro smog on human health.
+Furthermore, any alteration or occlusion of these signals–as from electro-smog–may cause a breakdown or blockage of this synchronization mechanism on which we rely, thus drowning out the health-promoting, possibly even formative frequencies of the SR. Many people believe this is one reason for the increase in cancers and other diseases we have experienced over the last half-century.
+While evidence is growing that mobile phones may cause cancer, further study is required to determine the more precise consequences of electro-smog on human health.

 We Are Human Antennas

 While the literature highlights these specific effects, the mechanism(s) accounting for how these effects actually occur isn’t fully understood.
 Theories abound, of course.
 One suggestion (e.g., here and here) is that extreme swings in solar-geomagnetic activity (as from solar flares or storms) may disrupt the brain’s levels of melatonin, a powerful antioxidant and hormone that plays a significant role in circadian rhythm regulation and immune system function.

 Another intriguing possibility (explored here) concerns the ferrous mineral magnetite, which may transduce received magnetic energy into a nervous signal, thus facilitating the ability of electromagnetic radiation to produce biological effects in organisms.
 Multiple studies (e.g. here and here) have identified magnetite in human and other animal tissues, strengthening this theory.